Dlang-UPB/D-Summer-School/lab-06/README.md

 The second one showcases another usage: obtaining various type information.
 In this case, we use it to access a given member of a structure or class, without knowing the specific type of that object.
 This procedure is called [Duck Typing](https://en.wikipedia.org/wiki/Duck_typing).
-It's defined by the saying "if it quacks like a duck, it's a duck", meaning that the type of an object is unimportant as long as it contains the methdos and fields we require.
+It's defined by the saying "if it walks like a duck, and quacks like a duck, then it's a duck", meaning that the type of an object is unimportant, as long as it contains the methdos and fields we require.
 We'll discuss this concept in more details [later in this ssession](#duck-typing).

 Now that you have a better grasp of `__traits`, head back to `logger/logger.d` and find the appropriate trait to obtain the name of the structure passed to the `log` function.